How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 • Let's repeat the cycle.

-• In a week, the timber is ready.
+• A week later, the beam is ready.

 Conclusion

-• The primary drying is carried out in warm air, minimum humidity, but in natural conditions.
+• Primary drying is carried out in warm air, minimal humidity, but in natural conditions.

-• We put the timber across and along the thin strips (for free ventilation).
+• Across and along we put the timber on thin strips (for free ventilation).

-The moisture level of the resulting dried wood at home is not easy to find out.
-The master determines it by mass, by eye or by sound ( dry wood it rings when tapped).
+It is not easy to find out the moisture level of the resulting dried wood at home.
+The master determines it by mass, by eye or by sound ( dry wood ringing when tapped).

-Experienced practitioners recognize the degree of moisture from the shavings: they tie the long shavings in a knot.
-If the shavings have not collapsed, then the wood is still damp, and if it decays, it is already dry.
+Experienced practitioners recognize the degree of moisture in the chips: they tie a long chip in a knot.
+If the chips have not collapsed at the same time, then the wood is still damp, and if it breaks up, it is already dry.
 But let's pay attention to the core of the timber - it is sometimes more humid, then it is worth drying a little more.

 The video in this article has additional information we need on this topic.

 Hello our dear readers.
-Owners of your own wooden houses and those of you who are just planning to build them.
+Owners of their own wooden houses and those of you who are just planning to build them.
 Today we will talk about such a well-known problem as lumber cracking.

-After all, there is no more sadness than to observe the appearance of more and more cracks on the walls of your even not really inhabited housing, in the construction of which, by the way, a lot of nerves, labors and funds were invested.
+After all, there is no more sadness than watching the appearance of more and more cracks on the walls of your still not even properly settled housing, in the construction of which, by the way, a lot of nerves, labor and funds were invested.

-So the question arises: what can be done so that the timber does not crack, how and how to process it?
-But is it formulated correctly?
-And is it really possible to keep u wooden facade presentation, using only impregnations and lotions?
+So the question arises: what can be done so that the timber does not crack, with what and how to process it?
+But is it correct?
+And is it really real to keep u wooden facade presentation, using only impregnations and lotions?

-Before protecting something and hindering something, you need to understand the mechanisms of the problem, or all your actions, even if there is quality materials will never be effective.
+Before you protect something and prevent something, you need to understand the very mechanisms of the problem, or all your actions, even if there are quality materials will never be effective.

-So, the reason for wood cracking is "buried" in its uneven shrinkage.
-It's no secret that after the loss of moisture, the timber noticeably loses in volume.
-This is the whole problem.
+So, the reason for the cracking of wood is “buried” in its uneven shrinkage.
+It's not a secret for anyone that after the loss of moisture, the timber noticeably loses volume.
+Therein lies the whole problem.

-It is logical that the upper layers of the tree dry out faster, decrease in volume, and the core, which is deeper, and therefore dries up more slowly, does not keep up with such a rate.
+It is logical that the upper layers of the tree dry out faster, decrease in volume, and the core, which is deeper, and therefore dries out more slowly, does not keep up with such a pace.

-As a result, the tree (the very top layers), due to the impossibility of stretching, cracking.
-Moreover, the more unevenly the shrinkage takes place, the deeper and more numerous the breaks will be.
+As a result, the tree (those very upper layers), due to the impossibility of stretching, cracks.
+Moreover, the more uneven the shrinkage is, the deeper and more numerous the gaps will be.

-Especially trouble spot in this regard, the ends of the timber are.
-Along the plane of the cut, along the fibers, the tree loses moisture even faster, which means it is subjected to even greater cracking.
+especially trouble spot in this respect are the ends of the timber.
+Along the cut plane, along the fibers, the tree loses moisture even faster, which means it undergoes even more cracking.

-Ideally, the wood should dry evenly and very slowly, so that unnecessary stress does not arise in it, and all layers lose volume in an equal percentage, like a homogeneous product.
+Ideally, the wood should dry evenly and very slowly so that no unnecessary stresses arise in it, and all layers lose volume in an equal percentage, as a homogeneous product.

 But, unfortunately, this does not guarantee the integrity of the material.
-The point is what to create ideal conditions for lumber, it is possible only at the stage of its preparation.
-This is done in special drying chambers using vacuum and microwave technologies.
+The point is to create ideal conditions for lumber, it is possible only at the stage of its preparation.
+This is done in special drying chambers, using vacuum and microwave technologies.

-But the joke is that a tree has the ability to absorb moisture from the surrounding air, accumulate it, and when the weather conditions change, it again loses it according to the above-described scheme, that is, unevenly.
+But the joke is that a tree tends to absorb moisture from the surrounding air, accumulate it, and when weather conditions change, lose it again, moreover, according to the above scheme, that is, unevenly.

 And this process is endless.
-You will not build an owl house in drying chamber...
-And on fresh air he will quickly find a reason to crack.
+You will not build an owl house in drying chamber.
+And on fresh air he will quickly find an excuse to crack.

-How to extend the shelf life of a log house?
+How to extend the shelf life of a house from a bar?

 Knowing about the upcoming problem even before the start of construction, you can thoroughly prepare for it and significantly extend the life of your future home.
-Believe me for centuries-old history the construction of log cabins, the masters have found more than one way to deceive nature.
+Believe me, for centuries of history construction of log cabins, the masters have found more than one way to deceive nature.

 Calibration

-Everything in this world moves along the path of least resistance, so most cracks appear on that edge of the bar, from which it is closer to the core of the material.
+Everything in this world moves along the path of least resistance, and most of the cracks appear on the edge of the beam, from which it is closer to the core of the material.
 But what does this give us?

-In fact, a lot.
-If we take this fact into account when building a house, and hide problem planes inside or between the crowns, the facade will remain free of defects longer, and the cracks themselves, when they appear, will be insignificant.
+Actually a lot.
+If you take this fact into account when building a house, and hide the problematic planes inside or between the crowns, the facade will remain free of defects longer, and the cracks themselves will be insignificant when they appear.

-Of course, all this is applicable for ordinary non-profiled timber.
-The comb already created by the manufacturer will not give you any freedom to maneuver.
+Of course, all this applies to ordinary non-profiled timber.
+A comb already created by the manufacturer will not give you any freedom to maneuver.

 Compensation cut

-But you must admit that in the realities of mass production, keeping track of fibers is quite troublesome.
+But you must admit that in the realities of mass production, it is quite troublesome to follow the fibers.
 This will greatly reduce the speed of work, and therefore increase the cost of the finished product, and ultimately reduce its competitiveness.
-Although if there were no other choice, they would have done so.
-We calibrated the logs by hand, made notes for front side, but why?
+Although if there was no other choice, they would have done so.
+Calibrated the logs by hand, made notes for front side, but why?

 The problem can be easily solved with an expansion joint.
-Indeed, why allow the appearance of spontaneous ruptures, when you can carry out a neat civilized cut?
+Indeed, why allow the appearance of spontaneous breaks when you can make a neat civilized cut?

 Through it, moisture will leave the tree more evenly, and there will be no cracks.
-The cut will just spread out a little in breadth and all business.
-Of course, such a trick will be clearly visible at the open ends, and even such technical cracks will have to be caulked, but it’s better than the tree will crack itself wherever it pleases.
+The cut will just be a little wider and that's it.
+Of course, such a trick will be clearly visible on open ends, and even such technical slots will have to be caulked, but it’s better than the tree itself cracking where it pleases.

 Impregnation

-This is how we gradually came to construction impregnations.
-Along with antiseptics and fire retardants, there are also such compositions that slow down the process of moisture evaporation.
+This is how we gradually got to construction impregnations.
+Along with antiseptics and flame retardants, there are also such compounds that slow down the process of moisture evaporation.

-And here the key word is “slow down”.
-If you completely make the surface of the tree vapor-proof, it will simply start to rot.
-But with slow evaporation, the moisture in the core gets time to rise to the surface, and therefore the tree dries up much more evenly.
+And here the key word is “slow down.”
+If you completely make the surface of the tree vapor-tight, it will simply begin to rot.
+But with slow evaporation, the moisture in the core gets time to rise to the surface, and therefore the tree dries out much more evenly.

-In particular, they often open the ends and joints of the timber with such paints and impregnations, and not because of cracks at all.
-Having received the opportunity to remove moisture along the fibers, the lumber to its edges gives a more significant shrinkage than in the middle, and this leads to the appearance of inter-crown gaps, for which corners are so famous in a wooden house.
+In particular, often with similar paints and impregnations, the ends and joints of the timber are opened, and not at all because of cracks.
+Having the opportunity to remove moisture along the fibers, lumber shrinks to its edges more significantly than in the middle, and this leads to the appearance of intervent cracks, which corners are so famous for in a wooden house.

-But there are advantages and disadvantages everywhere.
-Colorless expensive impregnations are too expensive for many, and in terms of their composition, solutions are not very natural either.
-Cheap ones are not as effective, are far from woody and are often difficult to use.
+But everything has its advantages and disadvantages.
+Many people cannot afford colorless expensive impregnations, and in terms of their composition, the solutions are not very natural either.
+The cheap ones are not as effective, have a far from woody color and are often difficult to apply.

 Confused?

-Then let's talk a little more about them.
+Then let's talk about them a little more.

 Lime